 The best time to ride this route is between March and May when there is less traffic and the weather is generally mild.

 Note, though, that this is a major national highway very popular with tourist traffic.
 It is also narrow and winding in many places, with little road margin to spare.
-Road traffic increases considerably fro October through May, peaking through the New Zealand Christmas holidays (around 22 December to end of Jan) and Easter.
+Road traffic increases considerably from October through May, peaking through the New Zealand Christmas holidays (around 22 December to end of January) and Easter.

 MAPS & NAVIGATION